 We borrow against our MBS using repurchase agreements.
-Our borrowings generally have maturities that may range from one month or less, up to one year, although occasionally we may enter into longer dated borrowing agreements to more closely match the rate adjustment period of our MBS.
-At December 31, 2017 and December 31, 2016, our total repurchase indebtedness was approximately \$7,555,917 and \$6,818,453, respectively, with a weighted average maturity of 51 days and 22 days, respectively.
-Depending on market conditions, we may enter into additional repurchase arrangements with similar maturities or a committed borrowing facility.
-Our borrowings (on a recourse basis) are generally between six and ten times the amount of our total stockholders' equity, but we are not limited to that range.
+Our borrowings generally have maturities that may range from one month or less, up to one year, although occasionally we may enter into longer dated borrowing agreements..
+At December 31, 2018 and December 31, 2017, our total repurchase indebtedness was approximately \$7,037,651 and \$7,555,917, respectively, with a weighted average maturity of 14 days and 51 days, respectively.
+At December 31, 2018 and December 31, 2017, BUCKLER Securities, LLC, "BUCKLER" (see Note 16 to the consolidated financial statements) accounted for 49.8% and 38.4%, respectively, of our aggregate borrowings Our borrowings (on a recourse basis) are generally between six and ten times the amount of our total stockholders' equity, but we are not limited to that range.
 The level of our borrowings may vary periodically depending on market conditions.
 In addition, certain of our MRAs and master swap agreements contain a restriction that prohibits our leverage from exceeding twelve times our total stockholders' equity as well as termination events in the case of significant reductions in equity capital.